nervosbook/book/content/book/en/storage-focused.md

 permalink: book/en/storage.html
 ---

-To understand Nervos CKB, we need to bear in mind that Nervos is designed for data storage, in other words, CKB is a storage-focused blockchain.
-What does storage-foucsed really mean snd How to provide sustaninable security for the stored data?
+To understand Nervos CKB, we need to bear in mind that CKB is designed for data storage, in other words, CKB is a storage-focused blockchain.
+What does storage-foucsed really mean and How to provide sustaninable security for the stored data?
 Let's figure it out.

 ## A Stroage-focused Blockchain

 CKB is special in that it focuses on storing general data, rather than processing transactions as Bitcoin does.
 That's why it is named CKB, which is short for Common Knowledge Base, meaning a place to store common knowledge.

-Bitcoin is a tansaction-foucsed blockchain.
+Bitcoin is a transaction-focused blockchain.
 It is a decentralized transaction processing system, focusing on providing incentives and punishments for the consensus process — ensuring that participating nodes verify transactions and reach consensus.
 From another persepective, Bitcoin can also be seen as a data storage platform, but the only thing it stores is numbers, monetary value to be more specific.

 But Nervos CKB is designed to support smart contracts, and will store genral data besides numbers.
 Nervos is a store of assets platform, which preserves not only its own native token but also user defined tokens and any type of general data as common knowledge.
 CKB's main job is to make all these data secure and immutable.